Bonn93/atlassian-kubernetes/README.md

 This has several databases included which can be used with each application deployment below.

 Production deployments are still best of using Managed SQL services like Cloud SQL, RDS or real database deployments for sake of sanity and protection.
 If you understand how databases, docker and kubernetes works, then fire away!

+You may need to increase the max_connections on this deployment later on to scale each statefulset.
+This can be done by editing the postgres.conf on the NFS volume backing it, delete the pod and let the replicaset recreate a new pod for this service.

 # Jira Data Center is now working via v1/statefulSets!
 * You must use an external database